Malaysian PM resigns after failing to get majority support

-KUALA LUMPUR, Malaysia (AP) — Malaysian Prime Minister Muhyiddin Yassin tendered his resignation to the king Monday, becoming the shortest-ruling leader after conceding that he lost majority support to govern.
+KUALA LUMPUR, Malaysia (AP) — Malaysian Prime Minister Muhyiddin Yassin resigned less than 18 months into his tenure Monday, becoming the country's shortest-ruling leader after conceding that he lost majority support to govern.

-A Cabinet minister Mohamad Redzuan Mohamad Yusof told The Associated Press on Sunday that Muhyiddin will submit his resignation but will also point out to the monarch that his alliance still has the biggest bloc of support despite losing the majority.
+His resignation comes on the back of mounting public anger over what was widely perceived as his government’s poor handling of the pandemic.
+Malaysia has one of the world’s highest infection rates and deaths per capita, with daily cases breaching 20,000 this month despite a seven-month state of emergency and a lockdown since June to tackle the crisis.

-Local media said the national police chief, the Election Commission chairman and the attorney-general were seen entering the palace Monday.
-They left just before Muhyiddin arrived.
+Local media said the national police chief, the Election Commission chairman and the attorney-general were also summoned to the palace Monday before Muhyiddin arrived.
+Muhyiddin, who chaired a Cabinet meeting at his office earlier Monday, waved at reporters at the palace gate and left 40 minutes later.
+Muhyiddin is expected to hold a news conference later.

+“Muhyiddin has been ruling on borrowed time.
+His poor governance, focus on survival politics and unwillingness to acknowledge his failings have led to his undoing,” said Bridget Welsh of Malaysia's University of Nottingham, an expert in Malaysian politics.

+But his departure has also put Malaysia in unchartered waters.
+“The focus now is on Malaysia having a peaceful transition to a new government that can manage the crisis," she said.

-While Muhyiddin has dodged tests in Parliament for his leadership from the start, his rule collapsed after over a dozen lawmakers from the biggest party in his alliance pulled their support for the government, which has a razor-thin majority.
-Two ministers from the United Malays National Organization have also resigned from the Cabinet.
+Muhyiddin's government had had a razor-thin majority and dodged leadership tests in Parliament from the start.
+It finally fell when over a dozen lawmakers from the biggest party in his alliance pulled their support for his government.
+Two ministers from the United Malays National Organization also resigned from the Cabinet before Monday's actions.

 Under Malaysia’s constitution, the prime minister must resign if he loses majority support and the king can appoint a new leader who he believes has the confidence of Parliament.